puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 > - Arthur C. Clarke

-In this quest, you'll begin your introduction to Puppet by installing the Puppet agent and learning some of the core ideas involved in managing infrastructure with Puppet.
+This quest will begin your hands-on introduction to Puppet.
+We'll start by installing the Puppet agent and learning some of the core ideas involved in managing infrastructure with Puppet.
 Once the Puppet agent is installed on a new system, you will use the `puppet resource` and `facter` tools to explore the state of that system.
 Through these tools, you will learn about *resources* and the fundamental units of information Puppet uses to manage a system.

 Ready to get started?
 Run the following command on your Learning VM: